DeadSecure/Odyssey/README.md

 ## Purchase

-Do you want to get rid of all configurations and bring up your own monitoring services with one subscription link ?
+Do you want to get rid of all configurations and bring up your own monitoring services with one click ?

 Purchase the ready to go version of the project from the [Odyssey Telegram Support](https://t.me/javad_yakuzaa).

-## Disclaimer
+## ⚠️ Disclaimer

+> **Important:**
+>
-The project is tested only with subscription links containing vless and vmess as their config protocols.
+> - The project is tested **only with subscription links containing `vless` and `vmess`** as their config protocols.

-If the config protocol is "ws" (websocket) the program will detect it and will not show or consider it as a config since the http/1.1 is not supported in the newest version of xray-core.
+> - If the config protocol is `"ws"` (websocket), the program will detect it but ignore it (since HTTP/1.1 is not supported in the newest version of xray-core).

-The paid version of the project is absolutely the same with its open-source and free version, only the cost of configuration and the hardware of the vm will be paid.
+> - The paid version of the project is **identical** to the open-source version — you only pay for configuration and VM hardware.

-This project is still in development and may contain bugs or incomplete features.
+> - This project is still **in development** and may contain bugs or incomplete features.
 Use it at your own risk.

-This project is only tested on ubuntu 20 or higher versions.
+> - Tested only on **Ubuntu 20+**.

 ## Getting Started